/* Rambling Owl addition to remove page titles from blogs */

 Kath, Bob, Manfred and Mathius

-Perhaps it was one communal grave for the whole village.
+Perhaps it was one communal grave for the entire village.

-Perhaps they were all vampires and nobody ever died.
+Perhaps they were vampires and nobody ever died properly.

-Perhaps they were all zombies and everybody was dead but not buried.
+Perhaps they were all zombies and everybody was dead but nobody had got round to burying them.

 “Oh.”